thinhlvv/thinhlvv.github.io/_posts/2020-03-02-Become-Senior-Software-Engineer-With-this-7-daily-habits.md

 ![better-than-yesterday](https://www.theplrstore.com/wp-content/uploads/2019/08/1-percent-better-everyday-ebook-and-videos-mrr.jpg)

-  Buy all the popular books with your domain relation.
+  Buy all the popular books with your domain related.
 Learn new tech skills and blog them every months.
 Nothing else is more important than upgrading yourself to next level.

   Last thing, review skill sets and measure it every year.